You are here

 - Inter-American Convention to Prevent and Punish Torture

 Over the past ten years, the Supreme Court has recognized that juveniles are inherently different from adults.
 First, in the Roper v.
 Simmons decision, the Court declared the juvenile death penalty to be unconstitutional.
 The Court’s reasoning was based, in part, on society’s evolving understanding of adolescent brain development and the increased potential for change and rehabilitation.
 Writing for the majority, Justice Kennedy said, “It would be misguided to equate the failing of a minor with those of an adult, for a realer possibility exists that a minor’s character deficiencies will be reformed.”
 Roper v.
 Simmons, 543 U.S. 551, 125 S.Ct.
 1183, 1195 (2005).
-Following Roper, the court held in Graham v.
+Following Roper, the Court held in Graham v.
 Florida that life without parole could not be used as a sentence for minors convicted of non-homicide offenses.
-Writing for the majority, Justice Kennedy first noted that juvenile non-homicide defendants had “twice-diminished culpability” before concluding that “the Eight Amendment does not permit” the state to deny those defendants the “chance to later demonstrate that he is fit to rejoin society based solely on a nonhomicide crime that he committed while he was a child in the eyes of the law.”
+Writing for the majority, Justice Kennedy first noted that juvenile non-homicide defendants had “twice-diminished culpability” before concluding that “the Eight Amendment does not permit” the state to deny those defendants the “chance to later demonstrate that he is fit to rejoin society based solely on a non-homicide crime that he committed while he was a child in the eyes of the law.”
 Graham v.
 Florida, 560 U.S. 48, 68, 79 (2010).
 Justice Kennedy further noted that the state must provide juvenile defendants “some meaningful opportunity for release.”
 Graham, 560 U.S. at 75.

 Writing separately, Justice Breyer specifically addressed the question of felony murder, the charge for which one of the youths at issue in Miller had been convicted.
 Justice Breyer argued that “there is no basis for imposing a sentence of life without parole upon a juvenile who did not himself kill or intend to kill.”
 Miller, 132 S. Ct. at 2477 (Breyer, J concurring).

-Sentencing, including sentencing to imprisonment, has long been guided by four considerations: deterrence, retribution, incapacitation and rehabilitation.
+Sentencing, including sentencing to imprisonment, has long been guided by four considerations: deterrence, retribution, incapacitation, and rehabilitation.
 None of these purposes is served by sentencing juveniles to life without parole.

 The deterrent value of life without parole has yet to be demonstrated.
 It is particularly unlikely to deter adolescents from crime, as they tend to live in the present, think of themselves as invincible, and have difficulty contemplating the long-term consequences of their behavior.
-Indeed, research has shown that the threat of adult criminal sanctions has no measurable effect on juvenile crime.[xvii]
+Indeed, research has shown that the threat of adult criminal sanctions has no measurable effect on juvenile crime.[xxiv]

 very bad serious consequences, including death.
-Furthermore, “[l]ife without parole is an especially harsh punishment for a juvenile,” who “will on average serve more years and a greater percentage of his life in prison than an adult offender.”[xviii]
-As a result of the extended time in prison, youth sentenced to life in prison have a life expectancy of 50.6 years, 20 years less than the average expectancy of a African-American male.[xix]
-Because of the shortened life expectancy of juveniles in prison, any sentence that ensures imprisonment past age 50 can be considered a de facto life sentence because for all meaningful purposes the individual will likely spend the rest of their life in prison.
+Furthermore, “life without parole is an especially harsh punishment for a juvenile,” who “will on average serve more years and a greater percentage of his life in prison than an adult offender.”[xxv]
+As a result of the extended time in prison, youth sentenced to life in prison have a life expectancy of 50.6 years, 20 years less than the average expectancy of an African-American male.[xxvi]
+Because of the shortened life expectancy of juveniles in prison, any sentence that ensures imprisonment past age 50 can be considered a de facto life sentence because, for all meaningful purposes, the individual will likely spend the rest of their life in prison.
 Retributive considerations do not support life without parole.

 Nor are the goals of incapacitation and rehabilitation served by life sentences.
 As the Supreme Court recognized in Roper v.
 Simmons, it is far more likely that a juvenile can be rehabilitated than an adult.
 This rehabilitation is likely possible due to the fact that adolescents’ brains continue to develop into late adolescence.
-During this time there are significant changes in brain structure and function, particularly in the executive functions of judgment, decision-making, weighing of risk and reward, and inhibition of impulses.[xx]
+During this time there are significant changes in brain structure and function, particularly in the executive functions of judgment, decision-making, weighing of risk and reward, and inhibition of impulses.[xxvii]
 Incapacitation serves no legitimate purpose once a defendant has been rehabilitated and no longer poses a threat to society.
 Because imprisonment is expensive, imprisonment beyond the point at which a defendant has been rehabilitated wastes scarce government resources without any public purpose.